toggledbits/Reactor-docs/docs/Notify-Action.md

 ## Notification Methods

-The following notification methods are currently supported.
+The following notification methods are currently supported:

 ### Vera-native